Saving & Spending Home & Auto

 Fact checked

-No one likes spending money on home maintenance — it’s why people always joke about the joys of homeownership.
-But there’s no better money spent than the dollars you dedicate to home maintenance tasks.
+No one likes spending money on home maintenance — it's why people always joke about the joys of homeownership.
+But dedicating dollars to home maintenance tasks is one of the smartest homeowner money moves you can make.

-These sometimes tedious projects aren’t as fun as wallpapering a bathroom or getting new light fixtures, but they’re exactly what will save you money and boost your bank account so you can spend on exciting projects later.
+These sometimes tedious projects aren't as fun as wallpapering a bathroom or getting new light fixtures, but they're exactly what will save you money so you can spend on exciting projects later.

-From recaulking your bathtub to cleaning your refrigerator coils, this simple month-by-month checklist will help you stay organized so you can remember which appointments you need to schedule and which DIY maintenance you want to tackle.
+From recaulking your bathtub to cleaning your refrigerator coils, this simple month-by-month checklist will help you stay organized.
+It will help you remember which appointments to schedule and which DIY maintenance to tackle.

 Become an AARP member now